-In February 2021, the Company adopted the 2021 Equity Incentive Plan (the "2021 Plan") for the issuance of stock options to the Company's key directors, officers, employees and consultants, as a means to secure the benefits arising from capital stock ownership, and in connection with the Company's IPO in November 2023, the Company adopted the 2023 Equity Incentive Plan (the "2023 Plan", and collectively, the "Plans") (see Note 14).
+In February 2021, the Company adopted the 2021 Equity Incentive Plan (the "2021 Plan") for the issuance of stock options to the Company's key directors, officers, employees and consultants, as a means to secure the benefits arising from capital stock ownership.
+In connection with the Company's IPO in November 2023, the Company adopted the 2023 Equity Incentive Plan (the "2023 Plan") and the 2023 Employee Stock Purchase Plan (the "2023 ESPP" and collectively with the 2021 Plan and 2023 Plan, the "Plans").
 The purposes of the Plans are to promote the alignment of the interests of key directors, officers, employees, and consultants with the success of the Company and to provide compensation opportunities to attract, retain and motivate directors, officers, employees, and consultants of the Company.